 There has been much debate about whether charities that do similar work in the same area should merge.
 In some cases merging will bring efficiencies and expand the breadth of a charity’s service, but it may be not be the right answer for every charity.

-The responsibility to decide to merge sits with a charity’s responsible people (its committee or board).
-There are no requirements or conditions which dictate that a charity must merge or consider merging.
-When charities merge, it is often to consolidate resources or take advantage of new funding arrangements or contracts.
+The responsibility for deciding to merge sits with a charity’s Responsible People (its committee or board).
+There are no requirements or conditions that dictate a charity must merge or consider merging, and when charities do merge, it is often to consolidate resources or take advantage of new funding arrangements or contracts.
 In some cases, charities may collaborate on projects or share resources as a way to improve efficiency and effectiveness.